dabit3/near-subgraph-workshop/README.md

 ?
 Contract Name · Token
 ```

 This command will generate a basic subgraph based off of the contract address passed in as the argument to `--from-contract`.
-By using this contract address, the CLI will initialize a few things in your project to get you started (including fetching the `abis` and saving them in the __abis__ directory).
+By using this contract address, the CLI will initialize a few things in your project to get you started.

 The main configuration and definition for the subgraph lives in the __subgraph.yaml__ file.
 The subgraph codebase consists of a few files: